Optimal Diet and Nutrition for Healthy Pregnancy

 Weston A. Price Diet:

 The Weston A. Price Foundation offers more detailed suggestions for diet during pregnancy and nursing, and I follow many of their guidelines, though I don’t include the grains in any form and am not always able to consume that much raw dairy.
-From their website:
+Always check with your own doctor or midwife to find out the best diet for you during pregnancy.

 4 tablespoons butter daily, preferably from pasture-fed cows